Raunak9199/password-manager-app/README.md

  - **Encryption/Decryption**: Passwords are stored in an encrypted format to ensure security.

 ## Prerequisites
-  Android Studio
+  Android Studio.
-  Kotlin 1.9+
+  Kotlin 1.9+.
-  Android device or emulator with biometric hardware
+  Android device or emulator with biometric hardware.

 ## Getting Started
 1. Clone the Repository